 If it happens to you, not only will you owe even more money than you borrowed to begin with, you’ll have lost money that could have made an enormous difference in retirement.

 Assuming that risky things won’t happen and failing to plan for the worst are the exact actions that cause debt to begin with.
-Of course, if you’re talking about a literal life or death situation and have no other choice, that’s different.
+(Of course, if you’re talking about a literal life or death situation and have no other choice, that’s when it can make sense.)

 Don’t go for the “easy” way, especially since that usually turns out to be the hardest way.
 Instead, change your habits.
 Stop borrowing money.
 Start using the debt snowball method.
 Create a spending plan and an emergency fund.
 Stick with it, because you can do it!